docker/docs/desktop/hardened-desktop/admin-controls/index.md

 ### How do I set up and enforce Admin Controls?

 As an administrator, you first need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
-This is because this feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.
+This is because the Admin Controls feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

 Next, you must [create and configure the admin-settings.json file](configure-ac.md).